-In the following of the paper, we will relate the two orders of things by thinking of mental activity as being constitutive of the entities of the first scheme 40.
-We will use the second scheme discussed above for defining mental things.
-That is, we preferred to define mental activities by an injective function into a part of the physical processes that occur in the system that we consider as doing mental activity.
+mental activities by an injective function into a part of the physical processes that occur in the system that we consider as doing mental activity.
 We then think of mental facts as clusters of activities, and these activities become constitutive of mental facts.
+Furthermore, we will use the sentences, 'mental facts' and 'mental activities', with the meaning discussed above.
+We will use 'mental things' when our statement applies to both mental facts and mental activities.

-Mental facts can be different in different individuals, and they can have a different stability in the same individuals through their life.
-We are also eased in integrating our definition of mental activity with the physical description that we decided to assume as reference, because we have to map an activity onto another activity.
+Mental facts can be different in different individuals, and they can have a different stability in the same individual through his life.
+This approach eases us in integrating our definition of mental activity with the physical description that we decided to assume as reference, because we have to map an activity onto another activity.
 Unfortunately, as we shall see below, no isomorphism holds between the physical and the psychological theory of the systems' behavior.
-The rules, which describe what physical process shall follow another physical process, do not usually map onto the analogous rules that relate to the mental activity, and we must limit this mapping to very particular situations.
-Thus no reductionism is possible.
+No reductionism is thus possible.

-If we would use the first scheme to define mental things, we will have a more direct connection with culture: that is, with the set of elements that are transmitted to individuals by the group in which they live.
-The reason is that, in this scheme, we directly deal with mental facts.
-We are however at a disadvantage in building a theory with a satisfactory degree of generality, because the choice of mental facts escapes with difficulty the influence of a particular cultural context.
-So, when we develop a theory, the habits, that are active at a particular historical moment in the group we are studying, may easily mask the possibilities of the biological architecture.
-A general
+If we would use the first scheme, which considers mental things as entities, we will have a more direct connection with culture: that is with the set of elements that are transmitted to individuals by the group in which they live.
+The reason is that this scheme directly deals with mental facts.
+We are however at a disadvantage in building a theory with a satisfactory degree of generality because the choice of mental facts escapes with difficulty the influence of a particular cultural context.
+Therefore, when we develop a theory, the habits, that are active at a particular historical moment in the group we are studying, may easily mask the possibilities of the biological architecture.
+A general theory instead considers these habits as variables, because they explain and predict some behavior differences between individuals, and between different moments in the life of an individual.